ldvalido/digitk_kau_consulting-hugo-cms/site/content/_index.md

     heading: "What we offer"
     text: "DigitKau Consulting is the ultimate trending for software product lovers who want to learn about their s strengths and weaknesses for your business.
 We implement a sustainable software development process to encourage your needs and achieve a better engagement with your customers and services"
 products:
-    - image: img/illustrations-coffee.svg
+    - image: img/code-quality-standard.webp
-      text: "We sell different product according your needs in order to customize our product to your needs.
-In our mind your needs is the most important thing.
-Besides, we suggest different improvements for your products and services to get the best potential of your metrics.
-Check our post or contact us directly for current availability."
+      text: "A software company who designs, develops, and sells computer programs and applications.
+These can include operating systems, productivity software, games, and other programs for a variety of devices, including personal computers, mobile devices, and servers.
+Some software companies also provide services such as consulting, technical support, and training for their products."
-    - image: /img/illustrations-coffee-gear.svg
+    - image: /img/code-quality-standard_2.jpg
       text: Let us help you build the right solution for the right problem.
 We offer agile-centered Design Sprints designed to minimize risk and maximize value.
 We help enterprises and fast-growing startups develop a prototype, user research, and a high-level roadmap in just five days."
 values:
     heading: Our values